JeanElBeainy/VendingMachineProject/README.md

 ### Aim of The Project

 The Vending Machine Project is a Java-based application that simulates a vending machine, showcasing the principles of Object-Oriented Programming (OOP).
-This program allows users to interact with a virtual vending machine, where they can view a structured menu of items, add funds, and select products for purchase.
+This program allows users to interact with a virtual vending machine, where they can view a well-stuctured menu of items, add funds, and select products for purchase.
 Additionally, an admin interface is provided for managing the inventory in real-time.

 ### Project Description

 This terminal-based vending machine program loads its inventory from a text file, serving as a simple database.
 When the program starts, it retrieves the available stock and any remaining balance from previous transactions.
 The data is updated dynamically, ensuring that any changes made by users or admins are saved immediately.
-The program is designed to handle exceptions gracefully, preventing crashes due to invalid selections or empty slots.
-At the end of a transaction, users have the option to save a receipt to their documents if they made a purchase.
+The program is designed to handle exceptions, preventing crashes due to invalid selections or empty slots.
+At the end of a transaction, users have the option to save a receipt to their documents as a text file if they made a purchase.

 ****